 Need some hiking?
 Stop by Rainbow Mountain Scenic Reserve which isn’t far from Wai-O-Tapu Thermal Wonderland.
 Park your car in the dirt parking lot, wear your walking shoes (hiking boots aren’t necessary unless it has been raining a lot recently), and hike up.
 The hiking route is free to access.

-We did an out and back route along the Te Tihi O Ruru trail which you can also ride mountain bikes up but not down.
+As one of the top hikes in New Zealand, we did an out and back route along the Te Tihi O Ruru trail which you can also ride mountain bikes up but not down.
 There weren’t any mountain bikers during our time of visit.
 Our total route was 4 miles (6.4 kilometers).
 Once we reached the Maungakakaramea (Rainbow Mountain) summit at 743 meters (2438 feet), we were awarded to a beautiful view of the city with lakes and rolling green hills filled with forests.
 Either on your way up or down the hiking path, stop by the scenic point to see the mountains and also a lake.

 We would love to visit Rotorua again to explore more!